 The structure of the public database is based on three categories of filters: Regions, Series, and Motifs.

 The definition of “region” is not specifically literal in a contemporaneous geographic sense, but is instead guided by the compass with which Rydet set about creating the many interconnected series upon which the Record is built.
-And so regions include, for example, Poland’s former voivodeships, and historical regions, both in Poland and abroad, including those whose contours were perhaps framed less by clearly delineated borders so much as a shared ethnographic heritage among inhabitants.
+And so regions include, for example, Poland’s former voivodeships; and historical regions, both in Poland and abroad, including those whose contours were perhaps framed less by clearly delineated borders so much as a shared ethnographic heritage among inhabitants.

-The resulting typologies are therefore not based on universal scientific categorizations but are rather derived from the author’s own artistic approach and impulses.
+The resulting typologies are therefore not based on universal scientific categorizations; they are derived from the author’s own artistic approach and impulses.
 There is a key by which to understand and approach the Record, but the key is Rydet’s own, rather than one adhering exclusively to a specific ethnographic or sociological index.
 The virtual archive aims to organize itself with Rydet’s personal key in mind.
 The structure of the archive is meant to reflect her idiosyncratic conception of the Sociological Record and its internal architecture.

 Rydet’s descriptions and titles for series have been maintained throughout.
 Motifs are here represented by searchable keywords which highlight compelling and repeating topics, themes, and elements selected and focused on during the process of the virtual archive’s assemblage.